Becoming a Maine Rostered Guardian Ad Litem (GAL)

 - Be invited by the Chief Judge of the Maine District Court to attend GAL Core Training;

 - Demonstrate to the Chief Judge of the Maine District Court they are of good character and fitness; and

 - Attend and successfully complete the GAL Core Training.

-If you would have other questions, please feel free to contact the Family Division at 287-5403 or email firstname.lastname@example.org
+If you have other questions, please feel free to contact the Administrative Office of the Courts at: (207) 213-2865, or email: firstname.lastname@example.org.